-One of the primary medical challenges presented to people with large nevi is lack of accurate information provided by many professionals.
-Because it is a relatively rare condition, most doctors have never had experience with large congenital melanocytic nevi (LCMN).
+One of the primary medical challenges for people with large CMN is lack of accurate information provided by many professionals.
+Because it is a rare condition, most doctors have never had experience with large congenital melanocytic nevi (LCMN).
 Misinformation is often more common than not, and many new parents are given an incorrect and often frightening prognosis, or simply not given information at all.
 Continue Reading »

-Having a mole that covers a significant part of your body is no picnic.
-Most of the time visible large moles or birthmarks are both unusual and noticeable.
+Having a mole that covers a significant part of your body can be challenging.
+Visible large moles or birthmarks are both unusual and noticeable.
 They definitely look "different," and especially draw attention when they're on the face.
-Other people sometimes react, without considering how they come across.
+Other people sometimes react, without considering how they come across to the person with CMN or their parents.
 Continue Reading »

-This guide was designed to help you understand the terminology you may encounter with regard to large/giant congenital nevi (CMN) and neurocutaneous melanocytosis (NCM).
-It briefly defines in layman’s terms the technical terminology used by doctors and medical professionals.
+This guide was designed to help you understand the terminology you may encounter with regard to large/giant congenital melanocytic nevi (CMN) and neurocutaneous melanocytosis (NCM).
+It briefly defines, in layman’s terms, the technical terminology used by doctors and medical professionals.
 Continue Reading »